v-erse/CodeReference/src/pages/JavaScript/JavaScript.md

     -   Symbol: A type whose instances are unique and immutable.
 -   and Object

 While it's useful to know about these types, you won't usually be worrying about them because JavaScript is **dynamically-typed**.
-You can declare and initialize a variable without having to specifying type.
+You can declare and initialize a variable without having to specify type.
 Types will automatically be converted as needed during execution.

 Use the `typeof` operator to get the type of value: